popgenomics/getCDS/README.md

 The fasta file is an alignement of one contig for different individuals.
 The gff file can be the gff produced for the whole genome.

+Be careful: the produced **txt files** are written in 'std::ios::app (for append) mode'.
+Running multiple times getCDS with the same fasta input file will overwrite the written fasta output files, but will append informations written in the correspond txt output files